NFL Network Exclusive Game Series

 NFL Network Exclusive Game Series (formerly called NFL Network Special) is the branding currently used for broadcasts of National Football League (NFL) games aired by NFL Network.
-Prior to the 2022 NFL season, the NFL Network Special branding was only used on Thursday Night Football (TNF) games not played on Thursdays (from 2022 on it is used for all games); as of 2022, this arrangement has included at least one NFL London Game played in a Sunday morning (U.S. time) window, and one or more late-season games on Saturdays.
+Prior to the 2022 NFL season, the NFL Network Special branding was only used on Thursday Night Football (TNF) games not played on Thursdays; as of 2022, this arrangement has included at least one NFL London Game played in a Sunday morning (U.S. time) window, and one or more late-season games on Saturdays.

-After having briefly used Saturday Night Football to brand the games (alongside the overall blanket title Run to the Playoffs), from 2008 through 2016 the games were branded as "special editions" of Thursday Night Football or a variant thereof (such as Thursday Night Football: Saturday Edition, Thursday Night Special, and later NFL Network Special).
-The branding NFL Christmas Special has also been used for Christmas Day games in the TNF package, some of which having fallen into this segment of the package).
+In 2009, after having briefly used Saturday Night Football to brand the games (alongside the overall blanket title Run to the Playoffs), all games in the package were branded as a "special edition" of Thursday Night Football or a variant thereof, regardless of the day on which the game aired.
+By 2017, the schedule-agnostic branding NFL Network Special was introduced.
+The branding NFL Christmas Special was also used for Christmas Day games in the TNF package, some of which having fallen into this segment of the package.

 In the 2022 season, Thursday Night Football moved exclusively to Amazon Prime Video.
 NFL Network will still carry a package of exclusive games, consisting mainly of international games and late-season Saturday games, with the Thursday Night Football-centric branding having been dropped and replaced by individual brands for each game (such as Saturday Showdown for the late-season tripleheader).

 As with all league games carried by a cable network or streaming provider, each game is syndicated to a local broadcast station (or two stations in some cases) in the markets of the two teams, per NFL broadcast rules.
-In some cases, it may also be available on Paramount+ with Showtime (for simulcasts on CBS) or Peacock Premium Plus (for simulcasts on NBC), as these streaming services have local broadcast stations.